 By making some small changes to your typical new year routine, you can continue spreading the holiday spirit by helping the environment, your community, and reducing your carbon footprint.
 Consider the following ways to go green during the holidays and start the year with a more sustainable lifestyle.

-Recycle Old, Used, or Burnt Out Lights – The Department of Energy estimates that U.S. households would save $410 million in electricity if everyone switched to LED lights, and the process of discarding old lights can be sustainable also.
-The green benefits of energy efficient LED holiday lights are discussed in a previous Green Blizzard article, Sustainable Living with LED Holiday Lights, but whether you’re upgrading to LED, or just have a pile of burnt out, tangled light strings to get rid of, consider one of these convenient and green ways to recycle your holiday lights.
+Recycle Old, Used, or Burnt Out Lights – The Department of Energy estimates that U.S. households would save $410 million every month in electricity expense if everyone switched to LED lights.
+The benefits of energy efficient LED holiday lights are discussed in a previous Green Blizzard article, Sustainable Living with LED Holiday Lights, but whether you’re upgrading to LED, or just have a pile of burnt out, tangled light strings to get rid of, consider one of these convenient and green ways to recycle your holiday lights.

 Drop off your old lights at Lowe’s and Ace Hardware stores for recycling.
 Home Depot offers an extra incentive by offering a discount on LED holiday lights when you trade in used or broken incandescent light strings.
 These in-store programs only run for a certain amount of time, so check online for dates and keep this green recycling option in mind during the pre-holiday season when decorating starts.